aronwoost/gemini-test-repo/.gemini/styleguide.md

 ## Important Notes

-- If there is only one commit, the dev needs to update it (PR does not align).
+- If there is only one commit, the PR must be **squashed** (✅🗜️) - no need to check if it aligns.
-- If there are multiple commits and ALL follow Conventional Commits, the PR aligns.
+- If there are multiple commits and ALL follow Conventional Commits, the PR aligns (✅).
-- If ANY commit does not follow the format, the PR does not align.
+- If ANY commit does not follow the format or quality standards, the PR does not align (🔴).
 - Do not provide explanations or alternatives—only provide the specified response.